 One of the things we learn when we start out with photography is that shutter speed can be used to help freeze fast action.
-Unfortunately, this is probably the worst way possible to stop fast motion.
-Not only are most shutters too slow only reaching a max effective speed of 1/4000 to 1/10000 of a second on most consumer cameras, but the way the shutter works with the sensor can induce an effect called “rolling shutter”.
+Unfortunately, this is not yet a great way to stop motion.
+Not only are most shutters too slow only reaching a max effective speed of 1/4000 to 1/12000 of a second on most consumer cameras, but the way the shutter works with the sensor can induce an effect called “rolling shutter”.
 Additionally, if you’re relying on ambient light alone using a very high shutter speed will drastically cut down the amount of light hitting the sensor which will mean using very high ISO’s that lower image quality.

 Most cameras use a trick to reach the high shutter speeds you see on your camera dial.
 When you dial in a 1/4000th of second exposure the shutter doesn’t expose the entire sensor for 1/4000th of a second.
 What it does is expose each row of pixels for 1/4000th of a second in sequence.
 The shutter narrows down to a slit and passes over the sensor at a rate that exposes each row of pixels for the desired amount of time.
 What this means is that there is a longer gap in time between when the first row is exposed, and the last row is exposed.
 In most cameras the time it takes the shutter to traverse the sensor is relatively slow at around 1/320th of a second.
 If your subject is moving quickly this can cause the object’s position to visibly change between when the first row of pixels is exposed, and the last row of pixels is exposed.

 If you have a ceiling fan you can easily test this phenomenon.